-Most travellers take precautions for malaria and drugs like Malarone resdily available in all Western countries.
+Most travelers take precautions for malaria and drugs like Malarone readily available in all Western countries.

-But anti-malarial drugs have a downside, nausea, fainting and psychological affects are common for those taking the drugs.
+But anti-malarial drugs have a downside, nausea, fainting and psychological side effects are common for those taking the drugs.

 Most doctors advise taking the medication for only a few months, which doesn‘t help if you are destined for a year-long stay in Africa.

-Some good advice with dealing with malaria – cover up at night, use mosquito nets and during the day wear long, loose-fitting clothing ,covering exposed skin in repellent to avoid being bitten.
+Some good advice with dealing with malaria – cover up at night, use mosquito nets and during the day wear long, loose-fitting clothing and applying a strong insect repellent to avoid being bitten.

 Cholera (of which approximately 4000 cases were reported by the end of October 2009) and rift valley fever occur periodically, largely in rural areas where access to sanitation is limited.

 Drink or use only boiled or bottled water and avoid ice in drinks.
-If you suffer from diarrhoea during or after a visit to Tanzania seek medical attention immediately.
+If you suffer from diarrhea during or after a visit to Tanzania seek medical attention immediately.

 This disease is a risk throughout Tanzania.
-It’s spread by flukes (parasitic flatworm) that are carried by a species of freshwater snail, which then sheds them into slow moving or still water.
+It‘s spread by flukes (parasitic flatworms) that are carried by a species of freshwater snail, which then sheds them into slow moving or still water.